 Turn right and follow the road for 250m, making full use of the verges, and cross to the other side when safe, to reach your next section of path accessed via a wooden gateway.

 For the next 1.5km you will be walking inside a linear beech wood – part of a massive and complex series of landscape improvements made by the Clandeboye Estate which cover most of the farmland between the walled estate and the coast at Helen’s Bay.
 It all seems so natural now, but in practice it was a massive landscaping project of wooded boundaries, roadways, bridges and drainage.
 Today you can enjoy it in its full mature glory.

 So, follow along the beech path with farmland on your left and Blackwood Golf Course on your right.
 The path is muddy in a few places, but generally in good condition.
 As you proceed you will see some of the full grown trees laid low by ex-Hurricane Ophelia in late 2017 – a reminder that forests are not always safe places to be!

 Continue along a narrower more hedge-like section until you come to a gate and find yourself on a section of overgrown laneway.
 After 100m you join the busy Ballysallagh Road.

-Cross over to the gated lane-way opposite – there is nothing here to indicate you are on a permissive path except for the ageing wooden gateway.
+Cross over to the gated lane-way opposite – there is nothing here to indicate you are on a public path except for the ageing wooden gateway.
 Proceed ahead between the well maintained hedges and enjoy open skies again after your long forested walk.
 The fertile rolling farmland on both sides reminds you this is primarily a place of work rather than recreation.
 The farming here is mostly arable and the lack of livestock detracts a little from the scene, but it does make the way ahead cleaner and simpler!
 Ignore turns to the left and right and proceed onwards for 1km until the lane-way enters a broad stand of mature trees – Clandeboye Avenue.

 Turn LEFT and follow the woodland path soon passing an original Ulster Way waymark and bench – still working well.